AR: Powering Non-tech Businesses to Stay Ahead of the Curve

-Last year, Adidas partnered with Snapchat to launch a new ad campaign which enabled the users to virtually try on its latest sneakers.
+Last year, Adidas partnered with Snapchat to launch a new ad campaign that enabled users to virtually try on its latest sneakers.
 Using the smartphone’s rear camera it overlaid the shoes on top of your shoes or feet to help you decide if they looked good, pretty much like any other snap filter.

 COCA-COLA & WWF: ARCTIC HOME

-Coca Cola together with WWF, in 2013, staged an augmented reality stunt in London Science Museum.
+Coca Cola together with WWF, in 2013, staged an augmented reality stunt at London Science Museum.
 The idea was to create awareness and raise funds for the conservation of the Arctic – the home to the polar bears.
-The AR stunt continued for three months, where visitors could interact with a virtual polar bears via a giant screen, thus establishing an emotional bond.
+The AR stunt continued for three months, where visitors could interact with virtual polar bears via a giant screen, thus establishing an emotional bond.